epotli

 Color Mixer shows two coloured blobs sliding together and asks the child which colour they will make.
 Red plus blue is purple.
 Yellow plus blue is green.
 White plus red is pink.
 Black plus red is dark red.
 The reveal animation makes the answer literally visible.

 A four-year-old will not name "magenta" on the first try.
 They will name it on the fifth, after watching the blobs collide and announce the result.
 That is the loop.
-The wrong answer is not a problem; the wrong answer is the moment the child pays attention to the right answer.
+Wrong guesses are where the looking gets sharper — the child stops scanning and watches what the reveal actually does.

 Pause after a wrong guess and ask which blob your kid thinks is "winning".
 It surfaces whether they are mixing in their head or just guessing the brighter colour.